Menu

 Some of the measures we take on our travels are

-– We advise everyone to register with your local embassy.
-If you have problems on the spot, it is much easier to get in touch with the embassy on site.
+– We recommend everyone register with their local embassy.
+In case of any issues during the trip, it will be much easier to get assistance through the embassy on site.

-– Always take off your shoes when entering a mosque or house.
-Never show your shoe sole when you sit down.
+– Always take off your shoes when entering a mosque or house, holding the soles of your shoes together.

-– Don’t walk in front of someone who is praying.
+– Do not pass in front of or take photos of someone who is praying.

 What items are prohibited in Afghanistan?

-Alcohol, pornography or anything that could be politically sensitive is not allowed in the country.
-Meanwhile, the use of narcotics is prohibited in the country.
+Alcohol, narcotics, pornography or anything that could be politically sensitive is prohibited in the country.

 Jewellery and souvenirs

-Please do not wear or bring into the country excess and expensive jewellery.
-If you wish to buy souvenirs in Afghanistan, buy from the stores/handicraft shops which are authorised and that sell legally.
-In addition, buying or exporting historical antiquities without a receipt and from an unauthorized dealer is considered illegal; therefore, always ask your travel guide for advice.
+Please do not wear or bring expensive jewellery to the country.
+If you wish to buy souvenirs in Afghanistan, do so from authorised stores and handicraft shops.
+Buying or exporting historical antiquities without a receipt and from an unauthorised dealer is considered illegal – always ask your travel guide for advice first.

 Do I need to have a local guide with me?

 Yes.
-Always travel with a local tour guide.
-This includes travel to the tourist attractions, villages, local markets etc. Even when leaving the hotel, always consent with your guide first.
-They will then decide whether you can go on your own or if they will join you.
+Always travel through the country with a local tour guide.
+This includes traveling to tourist attractions, villages, local markets, and so on.
+Even when leaving the hotel, always check with your guide first.
+They will advise on whether you can proceed by yourself or whether it is best for them to accompany you.

 Local culture for female visitors